This article is reproduced by permission of the author.

 OTHER TRADITIONS

-Besides Adam's feasts, Hanukkah, Tithing and Belimah, there are also several other matters associated with the Tekufat of Tevet itself in Pharisee tradition concerning which all serious Talmidim are required to be familiar.
+Besides Hanukkah, Adam's fast, Belimah, Kalenda and Tithing, there are also several other matters associated with the Tekufat of Tevet itself in Talmudist tradition concerning which all serious Talmidim are required to be familiar.

 TEKUFAT TEVET TRAGEDY

-For example, although the Hanukkah miracle clearly happened in a year when the Tekufat of Tevet was after the end of the 2nd of Tevet, the tragedies of the 9th (Murder of Rav Simon Clopas HaTzadik) and 10th of the Tevet (Breach of Jerusalem) in different years were also associated with that same time.
-The darkness of this darkest northern time of year also had an effect on Jephthah as the day he sacrificed his daughter (Abudarham, Sha'ar ha-Tekufot, p.
+For example, although the Hanukkah miracle clearly happened in a year when the Tekufat of Tevet was after the end of the 2nd of Tevet, the tragedies of the 9th (Murder of Rav Simon Clopas HaTzadik) and 10th of the Tevet (Breach of Jerusalem) in different years were also associated with that same darkest time of the year in the North Terranean hemisphere.
+Furthermore, the dark powers of this darkest northern time of year also had an effect on Jephthah as the day he sacrificed his daughter (Abudarham, Sha'ar ha-Tekufot, p.
 122a, Venice, 1566).
-The darkness of Tekufat Tevet was also manifest yet again in the sin of Yosl Pondrik (Joseph Pandira) on that night.
+The evil of Tekufat Tevet was also manifest yet again in the sin of Yosl Pondrik (Joses Pandira) on that particular night.

 CELIBACY

-Hence, another Yiddish term for the Tekufat of Tevet is Yoslsnacht/Yoyzlsnakht (Night of Joses) in reference to Yosl Pondrik's sin, ie the conception of Ben Setada (the Jewish Krampus).
-The latter's mother, Miriam Magdala, was supposed to have been raped by the Romanized reveller Yosl Pondrik on the Tekufat of Tevet implying Ben Setada's birth almost nine months later in 29 or 32 CE on Yom Kippur as promoted by many Notzrim.
+Thus, another Yiddish term for the Tekufat of Tevet is Yoslsnacht/Yoyzlsnakht (Night of Joses) in reference to Yosl Pondrik's sin, ie to the conception of Ben Setada (the Yiddish version of Krampus).
+The latter's mother, Miriam Magdala (Mary Magdalen), was supposed to have been raped by the Romanized reveller Joses (Yosl Pondrik) Pandira on the Tekufat of Tevet implying Ben Setada's birth almost nine months later in 29 or 32 CE on Yom Kippur as promoted by many Notzrim.

-Thus it came to be believed that Children conceived on Yoyzlsnakht can easily be spiritually corrupted and a tradition of celibacy on this night emerged.
+Thus it came to be believed that Children conceived on Yoyzlsnakht can easily be spiritually corrupted as was Ben Stada so a tradition of celibacy on this night emerged.
 It was also therefore important to keep away from anything like alcohol which might lead to sexual relations on that night, since any child conceived during the Tekufat of Tevet was sure to be cursed and grow up to be a tool of the evil inclination.

-Concern over the potency of winter's darkness had also passed from Jews into Christian tradition, both in direct contrast to the drunken debauchery of the Romans and other Pagans.
-From late antiquity, the Tekufat of Tevet was a time when such maleficent forces made even the Prayer houses of the Abrahamic Believers (Jew and Christian alike) into special targets for persecution by the Romans during Saturnalia.
-Hence the Talmudic prohibition against Eulogizing during Hanukkah and the Hassdic saying that dogs, a symbol of Rome (Esav), appear to those who study in the Beit Midrash on this night.
-Yoyzl's sin encapsulates a memory of the effects of Roman imperialism suffered not only among Jews but also by early Christians and which continued even after Rome's conversion.
-Christians who did not tow the imperial line continued to be persecuted together with Jews (now accused of deicide) for 12 centuries.
+Concern over the potency of winter's darkness had also passed from Jews into Messianic Noahide tradition, both in direct contrast to the drunken debauchery of the Romans and other Pagans.
+From late antiquity, the Tekufat of Tevet was a time when such maleficent forces made even the Prayer houses of the Judaic Believers (Jew and Noahide alike) into special targets for persecution by the Romans during Saturnalia.
+Saturnalia is the pagan response to what used to be Adam & Eve's fasting around Tekufat Tevet.
+Hence the Talmudic prohibition against Eulogizing during Hanukkah and the Hassdic saying that dogs -a symbol of Rome/Esav- appear to those who study in the Beit Midrash on this night.
+Yoyzl's sin encapsulates a memory of the effects of Roman imperialism suffered not only among Jews but also by early Messianic Noahides and which continued even after Rome's official "conversion".
+Christians who did not tow the imperial line continued to be persecuted as heretics together with Jews (now accused of deicide) for roughly another 1260 years.

-Although Luther and Calvin's attitudes were far from conciliatory to Jews, the reformation brought on an appreciation for Hebraic ideas as increasing numbers of Christians rose up against various heavy-handed Rome-like authorities.
-And although Poland's official stance was tolerance at that time, in Cossack areas things soon got so bad for Jews on Christmas Eve that a Russian Jewish saying emerged that if one sticks a knife into the earth on Christmas Eve, blood will pour out because of the violence associated with that night.
+Finally, although Luther and Calvin's attitudes were far from conciliatory to Jews, the reformation brought on an appreciation for Hebraic ideas among Anabaptists as increasing numbers of Christians rose up against various heavy-handed Rome-like authorities.
+And although Poland's official stance was tolerance at that time, in Cossack areas things soon got so bad for Jews on Dec 24th that a Russian Jewish saying emerged that if one sticks a knife into the earth on Dec 24th, blood will pour out because of the violence associated with that night.
 Closing the Synagogues and staying at home on the Tekufat of Tevet amid rowdy anti-Semites was a reasonable response to such terror.

 Until very recently Christians also opposed the Pagan Roman corruption of Adam's Monotheistic celebration into Saturnalian drunken debauchery by acknowledging Adam's first winter fast.
 The earliest Messianic Noahites used to observe the whole period up to the Shepherd's Candle of Joy as a fast which (as the sects of Christianity and Islam evolved from them) became respectively the Advent Nativity Fast and Ramadan before the invention of the Islamic calendar messed up the timing.

-As mentioned, the End of Kislev was associated with Adam's precursor to Hanukah and Saturnalia.
-While a fast during Kislev was observed among the 1st Century Romaniote Jews like Jesus of Nazareth, (as discussed in a previous work), it didn't survive in Babylonian sects.
-This is because the Babylonian sect prohibited fasting during Hanukkah which from 1582 often overlapped the Tekufat of Tevet and soon eclipsed the memory of the earlier festive fast of Adam and Eve which was only preserved in the Jerusalem Minhag and mostly among Messianic Noahites.
-Instead, a new form of abstinence associated with Tekufat of Tevet emerged among Jews.
+So the time before Tekufat Teveth was associated with Adam's fast as a precursor to Saturnalia and although a fast during Teveth was observed among the 1st Century Romaniote Jews like Jesus of Nazareth himself, (as mentioned at the beginning of Luke 4), it didn't survive in Babylonian sects.
+This is because the Babylonian sect prohibited fasting during Hanukkah which from 1582 often overlapped Saturnalia and soon eclipsed the memory of the earlier Tekufat Tevet fast of Adam and Eve which was only preserved in the Jerusalem Minhag and mostly among Messianic Noahites.
+Instead, a new form of abstinence associated with Tekufat of Tevet emerged among Jews regardless of whether it was Hanukah or even a Sabbath, ie Bittul Torah.

 BITTUL TORAH

-Yet another folk-etymology for Nittel speculates that the name actually stems from the Yiddish term NIT “nothing,” in reference to the practice of Bittul Torah (ceasing Torah study) on Christmas Eve.
+Judaism lives puns and yet another for Nittel plays on the Yiddish term Nit “nothing,” in reference to the practice of Bittul Torah (ceasing Torah study) on Dec 24th.
 Jews usually study Torah almost every night which is believed to strengthen creation but the dark history of tragedies on the Tekufat of Tevet lead to the belief that even religious sparks generated by Torah study to nourish the universe may actually feed the elemental force of winter darkness at this time.
 In an effort to spiritually reduce the power of the winter, many Jews began to abstain from Torah study at Tekufat Tevet.
-The power of winter is so strong on Christmas Eve, that if you study Torah in the evening before Midnight, its power would be stolen by the ‘Other Side’.
+The power of winter is so strong on Dec 24th, that if you study Torah on the eve before Midnight, its power would be stolen by the ‘Other Side’.
 But without Torah learning, it is believed there is less power in the elemental forces of the universe.
 Hence Bittul Torah (usually an act of mourning) was a mystical calculus to weaken the Tekufat of Tevet.
-This also led to yet another spelling for [[ניטל because he was removed (“nital”) from the world]] suggesting the destruction of Evil and the triumph of the Evangelion.
+This also led to yet another pun for Nitl from ניטל (for Torah was "removed" ie “nital” from the world) also suggesting the removal of Notzrim (who secretly did things against the Lord -II Kings 17:9) by the triumph of Rabbi St Simeon's Evangelion.

 Furthermore, Nittel, rhyming with Bittul, is often taught as an acronym for Nicht Torah Lernen in reference to the Hiatus on Torah study.

-To practice Bittul Torah, some would go to sleep in the early evening.
-But others stayed awake fearing that they might dream about Torah study.
+To practice Bittul Torah, some would go to sleep in the early evening while others stayed awake fearing that they might dream about Torah study.
 Such Rabbis would certainly have preferred visions of sugarplums dancing in their heads.

-Bittul Torah at Christmas was not generally practiced by Litvak Perushim but so as not to worry Jews who did, most Perushim did not sleep on Nittel until after lighting a candle at midnight for a little Torah study before bed: afterall it would reflect badly in Heaven for Jews to sleep soundly throughout the night while the Gentiles were up in their places of worship praying to God.
+Bittul Torah at Christmas was not generally practiced by Litvak Pharisees but so as not to worry Jews who did, most Pharisees did not sleep on Natal night until after lighting a candle at midnight for a little Torah study before bed: afterall it would reflect badly in Heaven for Jews to sleep soundly throughout the night while the Gentiles were up in their places of worship praying to God.

 The Litvak Pharisee practice of lighting a candle at midnight for a Torah study session soon spread whereby even some whose tradition was to sleep would arise at midnight and light a candle for a little study.

-These days most Jews don’t celebrate Kalenda and Nittel Nacht has been observed less often among the Jews who survived the Holocaust.
-As Scharbach writes, “Modern practitioners have found the Nittel Nacht observances increasingly irksome and meaningless, though many continue to observe them for the sake of tradition.”
-As a result, Jews who are ignorant of the Pharisee testimony have suggested abandoning or limiting Nittel observances at least in the land of Israel.
+These days only Noahides celebrate Kalenda and Nittel Nacht has been observed less often among many Jews especially Israelis who remain following the Holocaust.
+As Scharbach writes, “Modern practitioners have found the Nittel Nacht observances increasingly irksome and meaningless leading to the phrase "Nitl iz a beyzer layd" though many continue to observe them for the sake of tradition.”
+As a result, Israelis who are ignorant of the Pharisee testimony have suggested abandoning or limiting Nittel observances at least in the land of Israel.

 הגהות מיימוניות על הרמב"ם – הל' עבודה זרה (ט:ב) כשמואל דאמר (ע"ז ז: יא:) בגולה אין אסור אלא יום אידם בלבד ופרשב"ם בשם רש"י דהיינו דווקא ניתל וקצח שהם בשביל התלוי.

-He is equally gravely mistaken in thinking that Christianity had never been a dominant force in the Holy land which was dominated by Byzantine Christianity from the 4th to the 7th century and again during the crusades as well as under the British occupation after the Battle of Armageddon!
+Revisionists like Zinner are equally gravely mistaken in thinking that Christianity had never been a dominant force in the Holy land which any serious historian on the area knows was dominated by Byzantine Christianity from the 4th to the 7th century and again during the Crusader Kingdom of Jerusalem as well as under the British occupation after the Battle of Armageddon!

-Still in ultra-Orthodox communities at least one can become quite ostracised for suggesting we should belittle it.
+Furthermore, in ultra-Orthodox communities at least one can become quite ostracised for suggesting we should dismiss Nitl observance.

-As to whether Tekufat Tevet restrictions should be observed on Erev Shabbat or before/during Hanukah (since 1582 made this possible), the majority opinion is currently that they must always be observed on the local Christmas Eve regardless of whether it is an Erev Sabbath or falls before/during Hanukkah reflecting Jewish anxiety regarding the "Roman" majority, who could unleash murderous pogroms at a moment’s notice.
+As to whether Tekufat Tevet restrictions should be observed on Erev Shabbat or before/during Hanukah (since 1582 made this possible), the majority opinion is currently that Nitl tradition must always be observed on the local Dec 24th regardless of whether Nitlenakht is an Erev Sabbath or falls before/during Hanukkah reflecting Jewish anxiety regarding the "Roman" majority, who could unleash murderous pogroms at a moment’s notice.

-Since 1582, different Jewish communities have different times of when they “observed” with the dates being between December 24/5th, January 5/6th depending on where one comes from.
+Since 1582, different Jewish communities have different times of when they “observed” Nitl with the dates being either December 25th or January 5th depending on where one comes from.
 Among the stricter Hareidim it was both.
+Dec 25th being Nitl Katan but Jan 5th being Nitl Gadol.
+Nitlenakht is observed the day before Nitl Katan.

 GARLIC

 The custom to eat garlic on Nittle is ascribed to the apotropaic properties of the herb.
 As R. Isaac Weiss (1873–1942) explains, for instance, the “custom of the ancient ones [to] eat bread with garlic on the night of darkness” is a means of ensuring that “the impure forces [ha-hitzonim] do not attach themselves to you on that night.”
-For to stand (metaphorically) “naked and barefoot without the [protection of] Torah and mitzvot” on “the night of darkness” is akin to entering a graveyard unprotected against the “impure forces” that reign there.
-One thus requires additional “protection and guarding” against evil spirits on that night, such as the protection provided by “the scent of garlic, [which] chases the evil forces away.”
+For to stand (metaphorically) “naked and barefoot without the [protection of] Torah and mitzvot” on “the night of darkness” is akin to entering a graveyard unprotected against the “Hitzonim” that reign there.
+One thus requires additional “protection and guarding” against Hitzonim on that night, such as the protection provided by “the scent of garlic, [which] chases the Hitzonim away.”
 In other words if you don't have the protection of Torah you have that of the next best thing -Garlic!

 JUDEO-CHRISTIAN CULTURE

-Dickens also includes reference to waking for the Midnight Candle (which he portrayed as a Spirit) as well as the haunting before midnight from among the legions of the impure forces.
-The difference from the army of hitzonim that Christians believed walked the earth (symbolized by Dickens with Marley), was that for the Jews it was of born Jews who had turned to sorcery, most notably the archetypal Jewish Krampus, Ben Setada and the spirit that had possessed his rapist father Yosl Pondrik (Joses Pandera) which flies around until midnight on Christmas Eve.
+Dickens also includes reference to waking for the Midnight Candle (which he portrayed as a very Christkind-like Spirit) as well as to a haunting before midnight from among the legions of the Hitzonim (impure forces).
+The difference from the army of evil spirits (symbolized by Dickens in Marley and his cohort) that Christians believed walked the earth on Dec 24th, was that for the Jews it was of born Jews who had turned to sorcery, most notably the archetypal Jewish Krampus, Ben Setada and the spirit that had possessed his rapist father Yosl Pondrik (Joses Pandera) which flies around from sunset until midnight on Dec 24th.

 KRAMPUS

 Although, as mentioned already, the term Nittel clearly exists in halachic sources for several centuries some of the customs associated with it are not spelled out until much later.
-For example, while we find references to Nittel in rabbinic literature throughout the Middle Ages, the first mentions of the tradition of Bitul Torah on Nittel-Nacht only 32 years after the calendar reform ,comes in the early 17th century from an apostate called Samuel Freidrich Brentz in 1614 who said that our Jewish Krampus spends the night crawling through sewage, and that if he hears the Torah being studied in a house, he may gain temporary release from his punishment.
+For example, while we find references to Nittel in rabbinic literature throughout the Middle Ages, the first mentions of the tradition of Bitul Torah on Nittel-Nacht comes in the early 17th century, only 32 years after the calendar reform, from an apostate called Samuel Freidrich Brentz in 1614 who said that our Jewish Krampus usually spends the night crawling through sewage, but that if he hears the Torah being studied in a house, he may gain temporary release from this prison.
 That is how Onkelos met him.
-Indeed, there are several variations on this Jewish folk belief that our Jewish Krampus returns to earth on Christmas Eve.
+Indeed, there are several variations on this Jewish folk belief that our Jewish Krampus returns to earth on Dec 24th.
 Some descriptions draw attention to the corporeal nature of the visiting Ben Setada in the most marked and grotesque terms.

-If one is incautious enough to study on that night, whenever our Krampus (Ben Setada) comes across an open holy book he will stick to the holy book and thereby defile it.
-Often, far from being a metaphorical representation or mystical abstraction, the Jewish Krampus described in these sources exhibits distinctly human emotions and motivations.
-Ubiquitously conflated with Jesus of Nazareth, one informant explains that Ben Setada will appear and “demand to be paid tuition” if “we study on Christmas,” because "he also taught it" and “was once a great scholar” and will wish to be honored for that.
+If one is incautious enough to study Torah on that night, whenever our sewer Krampus (Ben Setada) comes across an open holy book he will stick to the holy book and thereby defile it with sewage.
+Thus, often, far from being a metaphorical representation or mystical abstraction, the Jewish Krampus described in these sources exhibits distinctly Jewish emotions and motivations.
+Ubiquitously conflated with Jesus of Nazareth (who was born at this time), one informant explains that Ben Setada (who was sired at this time) may appear and “demand to be paid tuition” if “we study on Christmas,” because "he also taught it" and “was once a great scholar” and will wish to be honored for that.
 Such accounts also emphasize the physicality of Judaism's Christmas visitor – describing burlesque battles between him and his victims.

-These more unguarded sources thus confirm that it was not merely some abstract representation of Ben Setada which proponents of these customs feared, but a distinctly embodied actor who returned from the dead.
+These more unguarded sources thus confirm that it was not merely some abstract representation of Ben Setada which proponents of these customs feared, but the revenant was a distinctly embodied actor who returned from the dead.

-Hence the tradition of consuming a lot of garlic (which wards off demons in Jewish writings) before going to the toilet.
-"See that the hanged one does not pull you in!"
+Hence the tradition of consuming a lot of garlic (which wards off hitzonim in Jewish tradition) before going to the toilet.
+"See that the Talui (Hanged One) does not pull you in!"

 TELIYA

-Thus, most commonly on this night instead of Torah, Jews would read (as mentioned) Ma‘aseh Toleh (Asham Talui) referred to by Rashi as the Teliya Ye.Sh.U to repel him since it is the story of why and when the New Testament was compiled.
-Hence yet another term for the Tekufat of Tevet is Tolenakht (Teli Night) being a reference to the North Star, the hook on which the Zodiac hangs which is at its highest point in the sky on this night and regarded as the source of Ben Setada's only skills (magnetism).
-Hence, despite the academic derivation of ניתל from Latin, yet another erroneous folk etymology links it to “HaTalui” (“The Hanged One”) as a reference to the Yiddish Krampus, because he was hanged (“nitleh”) which they argue either evolved or was deliberately blurred into the term “Nittel”.
+Most commonly on this night instead of Torah, Jews would read (as mentioned) a Baraita known as the Ma‘aseh Toleh (or Asham Talui) referred to by Rashi as the Teliya Ye.Sh.U to repel him since he does not like the story of why and when the New Testament was compiled.
+Hence yet another term for the Tekufat of Tevet is Tolenakht (Teli Night) being a reference to the story and to the North Star, the "hook on which the Zodiac hangs" which is at its highest point in the sky on this night and regarded as the source of Ben Setada's only skills (astonomy).
+Hence, despite the academic derivation of ניתל from Latin, yet another erroneous folk etymology links it to “HaTalui” (“The Hanged One”) as a reference to the Yiddish Krampus, because he was hanged (“nitleh”) which they argue either evolved, or was deliberately blurred, into the term “Nittel”.

-It is an important aspect of the Oral Torah that one day Tolenacht will be converted to serve the purpose of HaShem towards salvation despite every attempt to hold it for damnation.
+It is an important aspect of the Oral Torah that one day Tolenakht would be converted to serve the purpose of HaShem towards salvation despite every attempt from the "Other side" to hold Tolenakht for damnation.

 OTHER CUSTOMS

-As mentioned, besides decorating trees, celibacy, Bittul Torah, practicing loving kindness and charity, reading the Teliya and eating garlicy food, keeping vigil til midnight devotions, these days there are many Eastern Yiddish folkways observed as ritual protection against the dangerous supernatural forces that hold sway on the last day of Saturnalia.
-For example, protective covers were placed over holy books or vessels containing liquids and food, to protect them from tome (ritual impurity) associated with the Tekufat of Tevet.
-Other traditional practices among Jews at this time include playing dreidel, trumps or chess, making toilet paper, reading secular texts, accounting, sew and sing songs to scare off evil until the midnight candle lighting when Torah study can resume.
+As mentioned, besides decorating trees, celibacy, Bittul Torah, practicing loving kindness and charity, reading the Teliya and eating garlicy food, keeping vigil til midnight devotions, these days there are many Eastern Yiddish folkways observed as ritual protection against the dangerous Hitzonim (supernatural forces) that hold sway on the last day of Saturnalia.
+For example, protective covers were placed over holy books or vessels containing liquids and food, to protect them from Tumah (ritual impurity) associated with the Tekufat of Tevet.
+Other traditional practices among Jews at this time include playing dreidel, trumps or chess, making toilet paper, reading secular texts, accounting, sewing and singing songs to scare off Hitzonim until the midnight candle lighting when Torah study can resume.

-For those living at a rabbinical seminary, the two Nittels are the only two days in the year that Talmidim are allowed to play board games in the main study hall, and listen to all tapes and CDs on Nittel.
-The Rebbe himself might play chess publicly on Nittel.
+For those living at a rabbinical seminary, Nittel Katan and Gadol are the only two days in the year that Talmidim are allowed to play board games in the main study hall, and listen to all tapes and CDs.
+The Rebbe himself might even play chess publicly on Nittel.

-For Jewish children, “Nittel” is a special, fun day mainly for having family time perhaps going to the movies to see the Christmas blockbuster and eating garlicy Chinese food.
+For Jewish children, “Nittel” is a special, fun day mainly for having family time perhaps going to the movies to see the Christmas blockbuster and eating garlicy food has evolved into eating Chinese garlic dishes.

 All that and as already mentioned Jews like Christians not only decorate trees, abstain from marital relations, practice loving kindness and charity, keep vigil til midnight devotions, eat lots of garlic, shun a Krampus figure around the solstice and played games at least until lighting a candle for a midnight study before going to bed.
 A tradition reminiscent of the Christingle.